regi18/plotMouseMovements/README.md

 # Usage

-Here's an example of a recent CTF
+Here's an example of a recent CTF (in this example, the image was updated every letter)

 ![alt text](https://github.com/regi18/plotMouseMovements/blob/master/example.jpg)